LearnersGuild/curriculum-app/modules/Job-Offers-Compensation-and-Negotiation/README.md

 ## Skills

-- Can read and understand an offer letter
+- Can read and understand an offer letter from a hiring company
-- Can explain the different parts of a compensation package
+- Can describe the different parts of a compensation package
-- Can explain the difference between stock options and restricted stock units
+- Can describe the difference between stock options and restricted stock units (in terms of equity compensation)
-- Can list the "levers" available during a negotiation
+- Can list the "levers" available during negotiation with a hiring company
-- Can assess what an appropriate salary is for my experience level
+- Can assess what an appropriate salary is for my experience level at a hiring company

 ## Suggested Resources